dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-sqlserver.md

 This state store supports [Time-To-Live (TTL)]({{< ref state-store-ttl.md >}}) for records stored with Dapr.
 When storing data using Dapr, you can set the `ttlInSeconds` metadata property to indicate after how many seconds the data should be considered "expired".

-Because SQL Server doesn't have built-in support for TTLs, you implement this in Dapr by adding a column in the state table indicating when the data should be considered "expired".
+Because SQL Server doesn't have built-in support for TTLs, Dapr implements this by adding a column in the state table indicating when the data should be considered "expired".
 "Expired" records are not returned to the caller, even if they're still physically stored in the database.
 A background "garbage collector" periodically scans the state table for expired rows and deletes them.

 You can set the interval for the deletion of expired records with the `cleanupIntervalInSeconds` metadata property, which defaults to 3600 seconds (that is, 1 hour).